 - (1) First complete the worksheet on Page 2 to determine your estimated income tax for the tax year. - (2) Enter your name, address, and social security number in the space provided on the form.
 If you intend to file a joint income tax return, please enter your name and social security number and your spouse's name and social security number on the form.
 Enter in the applicable box the year for which the payment is intended.
 Fiscal year taxpayers enter the beginning and ending dates of the fiscal year in the boxes provided. - (3) Enter one-fourth (1/4) of the amount shown on Line 11 of the worksheet in the space marked "Amount of this Payment" on the NC-40 form.
 (EXCEPTION: If you paid too much tax on your income tax return (Form D-400) for the previous year, you may have chosen to apply the overpayment to your estimated income tax for the following year.
 If so, you may apply all or part of the overpayment to any estimated income tax installment.
-Send Form NC-40 only when you are making a payment.) - (4) Detach the form at the perforations. - (5) Make your check or money order payable to the N.C.
+Send Form NC-40 only when you are making a payment.) - (4) Make your check or money order payable to the N.C.
 Department of Revenue.
 Pay in U. S. currency only.
-Please do not send cash. - (6) Enter your social security number on your check or money order. - (7) Mail the completed estimated income tax form (NC-40) with your payment to: NC Department of Revenue, Post Office Box 25000, Raleigh, North Carolina 27640-0630. - (8) To insure proper credit, please do not fold the form or the payment.
-Do not staple, tape, or otherwise attach your payment to the form.
+Please do not send cash. - (5) Enter the last four digits of your SSN, Tax Year, and "NC-40" on the memo line of your check or money order.
+If you are filing a joint return, enter the last four digits of the first SSN on your return. - (6) Make sure the courtesy box and legal line on your - (7) Make sure your name, address, and daytime phone number appear on your check or money order. - (8) Mail the completed form and your payment to the "Mail to" address on the form below.